lx-s/WinMute/README.md

 # WinMute #

 ### About ###
-WinMute can automatically mute your PC volume when
+WinMute can automatically mute all sound devices on your PC when

 * you lock your PC.
 * the screensaver turns on.
+* the display turns off
+* you log off
 * your PC shuts down
-* you log off
 * your PC goes to sleep

 This is very helpful e.g. if you leave your desk and don't want to annoy your co-workers with random sounds or music from your computer or don't want music blasting out of your speakers, the next time you power on your pc during a presentation.